 Quetzals and coffee

-We sat there in our comfy chairs sipped hot coffee and admired the birds for a couple of hours.
+We sat in our comfy chairs, sipped hot coffee, and admired the birds for a couple of hours.
 As the sun came up we looked forward to really seeing their brilliant colors but the birds seemed to dislike the sun.
 They almost seemed to hide from it, waiting for a patch of clouds to obscure it before flying or feeding again.

-That same scenario repeated itself the next morning, minus the knock on the door since we now knew the routine.
+That same scenario repeated itself the next morning, minus the knock on the door since we knew the routine and got up on our own.
 At one point we counted more than 10 quetzals in the same tree.
 It was getting ridiculous.
 To be honest these sightings came so easily they were almost anticlimactic.
 We certainly didn’t fell like we earned them.
 We never even set foot in the Biotopo del Quetzal.
 Hell, we barely had to get out of bed.